 New pools have a root dataset that allows further division into new datasets or zvols.
 A dataset is a file system that stores data and has specific permissions.
-A zvol is a virtual block device that has a predefined storage size.
+A zvol is a virtual block device with a predefined storage size.
 To create either one, go to Storage > Pools, click , and select Add Dataset or Add Zvol.

-These are often created as part of configuring specific data sharing situations:
+Users create datasets and zvols as part of configuring specific data-sharing situations:

 - A dataset with a Share Type set to SMB optimizes that dataset for the Windows sharing protocol.

 - Block device sharing (iSCSI) requires a zvol.

 Organize the pool with additional datasets or zvols according to your access and data-sharing requirements before moving any data into the pool.

-When you’re finished building and organizing your TrueNAS pools, move on to configuring how the system shares data
+When you finish building and organizing your TrueNAS pools, move on to configuring how the system shares data